RyanWolfen7/CV/README.md

 |ADMP| DDD|C / C++ / C#| SQL
 ### Adaptable

-- Learned Ruby a day before applying to a code boot camp with skill requirements to enter the course( *10% acceptance rate* )
+- **Learned Ruby in a day** before applying to a code boot camp with skill requirements to enter the course( **10% acceptance rate** )
-- During a challenge to use no frameworks for a single paged website, *created a Testing framework from scratch* to successfully *test drive* a project in a language I had learned three days prior.
+- During a challenge to use no frameworks for a single paged website, **created a Testing framework from scratch** to successfully **test drive** a project in a language I had learned three days prior (**Javascript**).
-- Built my own mini websites and projects in my free time to gain better understanding of *API integrations*, resulting in my teams success in integrating our backend API and 3 other APIs into our front end.
+- **Built my own mini websites and projects** in my free time to gain better understanding of **API integrations**, resulting in my teams success in integrating our backend API and 3 other APIs into our front end.

 ### Team Player

-While completely competent with autonomous work, I am a proven team player with extensive experience.
-My time in the military has taught me well on how to integrate into any team at any level.
+While completely competent with autonomous work, I am a **proven team player with extensive experience**.
+My time in the military has taught me well on how to **integrate into any team** at any level.
+My time at Makers had taught me how to **grow collabrativly** with my team.
 Being **Adaptable, Disciplined, and Highly Motivated** I can easily be attached to any team.

 - **Experience In Multiple Development Team Projects**
   - https://github.com/RyanWolfen7/exponential-testing